Gabriel-p/multiESS/README.md

 *Disclaimer:* This is a stripped down version of the original MATLAB code.
-Most notably it does neither accept nor return the Monte Carlo covariance matrix and does snot return the batch size.
+Most notably it does neither accept nor return the Monte Carlo covariance matrix and does not return the batch size.
+It processes *one* chain at a time.

 ## Details